divshot/docs/guides/performance.md

 You can manually configure the `Cache-Control` headers for content served in your application by setting the `cache_control` configuration object in your `divshot.json` file.
-The path matching works just like [Divshot.io's routing](/guides/routing) and the values that are supplied work as follows:
+The path matching works just like [Divshot's routing](/guides/routing) and the values that are supplied work as follows:

 * If you supply an `Integer` value, the `Cache-Control` header is set to `public, max-age=YOURVALUE`.